The Kelpies Prize for Writing

 History of the Kelpies Prize

 The Kelpies Prize was launched in 2004 to find the best new Scottish writing for children.
 Since then, it has gone from strength to strength, with many of the winners and shortlisters going on to have sparkling writing careers.
 In 2019, we changed the format of the prize to reflect our new aims of nurturing and developing children’s writers in Scotland, asking entrants to submit a selection of writing samples as opposed to a complete manuscript.
-In addition, we introduced an all-new prize package including a year of mentoring with our experienced editorial team.
+In addition, we introduced an all-new prize package including a mentoring programme with our experienced editorial team.